Oak Cliff

 Neighborhood of Dallas, Texas, U.S.

 Downtown Dallas as seen from Lake Cliff Park.

-Oak Cliff is a neighborhood located in Dallas, Texas, United States that was formerly a separate town in Dallas County; established in 1887 and annexed by Dallas in 1903, Oak Cliff has retained a distinct neighborhood identity as one of Dallas' older established neighborhoods.
+Oak Cliff is a neighborhood located in Dallas, Texas, United States that was formerly a separate town in Dallas County; established in 1887 and annexed by Dallas in 1903, Oak Cliff has retained a distinct identity as one of Dallas' older established neighborhoods.

 Lake Cliff Condominiums in Oak Cliff.

-Oak Cliff has neighborhoods dating to the turn-of-the-20th century and mid-20th century, as well as many parks, and is adjacent to the central business district of downtown Dallas.
+Oak Cliff has neighborhoods dating to the turn and middle of the 20th century, as well as many parks, and is adjacent to the central business district of downtown Dallas.

-The boundaries of Oak Cliff are roughly Interstate 30 on the north, Loop 12 on the west, Interstate 35E on the east, the Trinity River on the northeast and Interstate 20 on the south.
-There are no officially recognized or universally accepted boundaries for what constitutes Oak Cliff.
+The boundaries of Oak Cliff are roughly Interstate 30 on the north, Loop 12 on the west, Interstate 45 on the east, the Trinity River on the northeast and Interstate 20 on the south.
+No officially recognized or universally accepted boundaries exist for what constitutes Oak Cliff.